Tuesday, September 19, 2017

 Joint work with Herman Kamper, Shane Settle, and Greg Shakhnarovich

-Bio: Karen Livescu is an Associate Professor at TTI-Chicago.
+Bio: Karen Livescu is an Associate Professor at TTIC.
 She completed her PhD and post-doc in electrical engineering and computer science at MIT and her Bachelor’s degree in Physics at Princeton University.
 Karen’s main research interests are at the intersection of speech and language processing and machine learning.
 Her recent work includes multi-view representation learning, segmental neural models, acoustic word embeddings, and automatic sign language recognition.
 She is a member of the IEEE Spoken Language Technical Committee, an associate editor for IEEE Transactions on Audio, Speech, and Language Processing, and a technical co-chair of ASRU 2015 and 2017.

 Abstract: In this work we derive a variant of the classic Glivenko-Cantelli Theorem, which asserts uniform convergence of the empirical Cumulative Distribution Function (CDF) to the CDF of the underlying distribution.
 Our variant allows for tighter convergence bounds for extreme values of the CDF.